ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ## Using COMPLETION to determine release date

-Fortunately, Elastic makes it possible to leverage an external Large Language Model (LLM) to lookup those browser release dates for us!
+Fortunately, Elastic makes it possible to leverage an external Large Language Model (LLM) as part of an ES|QL query using the [COMPLETION](https://www.elastic.co/docs/reference/query-languages/esql/commands/processing-commands#esql-completion) command.
+In this case, we can pipe each browser to the LLM and ask it to return the release date.

 Execute the following query:
 ```